3 Top Picks

 Finish | Gas nitride |

-A polymer frame makes a return, helping to keep the weight to a minimum.
-And I must say, this does make a big difference when handling the G20.
-And for all of the fellow lefties out there, you’ll be pleased to know that the magazine release is reversible.
+A polymer frame makes a return, helping to keep the weight to a minimum, and I must say, this makes a big difference when handling the G20.
+For all the fellow lefties out there, you'll be pleased to know that the magazine release is reversible.

-Another nice addition to make its way over the G20 is the ability to customize the grip to your liking.
-This too is a big deal that goes a long way in ensuring that you have a comfortable – and safe – shooting experience.
+Another nice addition that has made its way to the G20 is the ability to customize the grip to your liking.
+This is a big deal and goes a long way in ensuring a comfortable and safe shooting experience.
+10mm seems to be incredibly versatile, and I'm happy to see it becoming even more popular.

 I would have liked it if Glock included its Modular Optic System on the G20.
 But alas, you’ll have to stick with the fixed front and rear sights.